Become a Bemsee Marshal!

 The first thing to do is to contact me, to let me know you’re interested in marshaling.
 I can also answer any questions you may have.
 When I first started marshaling I made my fellow Marshals ears bleed with the amount of questions I asked... there really is no such thing as a stupid question, as the former Chief Marshal, Mike Hodgins, would say!!

 Register online at https://www.bemsee.net/registermarshalofficial, and create your Marshal profile.
 Once you have registered, you will receive an activation email and can then log in to the system at https://www.bemsee.net/login and select your availability.

 It is possible for you to simply register online without contacting me first, but if you are a new Marshal with us, it is likely I will contact you so that I can be fully informed when selecting where to put you on corner at any of our meetings.
 It is important to me that you feel a part of the team and I believe that this starts at the very beginning.

 When selecting which days/meetings you want to attend as a marshal, there is absolutely no obligation to Marshal more meetings or days than you would like to.
-Most of our meetings include a Friday test day and Saturday and Sunday are racing days, although there are a couple of exceptions.
+All our meetings include a Friday test day and Saturday and Sunday are racing days.
 You can choose to just Marshal for 1 day, 2 days or the whole weekend.

 Are you still considering becoming a part of this team of Marshals?
 If so, read on...

 Approximately one and a half weeks before each meeting, you will receive an email with a link to your e-tickets.
 This email will also include a link to the Marshals Final Instructions, which will advise you where you need to ‘sign on’ and at what times, etc.